KnpLabs/knoodle-react-api/README.md

 ### `GET /surveys`

-Return all surveys documents.
+Return all survey documents.
 You can filter results with the following
 filters:

 | Query String | Values                                                 |